Abe's 'drill bit' hits resistance on Japan labor reform

 Japan's rigid labor laws allow almost all workers to claim overtime if they work more than eight hours a day or 40 hours a week, with a narrow exception for executives and some occupations.

-Labour unions say the rules prevent abuses and "karoshi", the coined-in-Japan term for death by overwork.
+Labor unions say the rules prevent abuses and "karoshi", the coined-in-Japan term for death by overwork.

 "The people who die by overwork in Japan are mostly white collar workers," said Yosuke Minaguchi, a lawyer specializing in labor law.
 "These are not laborers toiling in factories but they also need protection."